troytft/rest-api-bundle/docs/request-models.md

 ```

 ### Errors

-If error happens, that client will receive response with 400 status code and json body.
+If an error happens, that client will receive a response with 400 status code and JSON body.

 ##### Example: